It comes as no surprise to women in menopause that many parts of their

 to systemic hormone therapy.
 The Women's Health Initiative study voiced

 concerns about the safety of traditional estrogen.
-The good news is
+The good news is that

-the walls of the vagina thicken.
+walls of the vagina thicken.
 Women who do not want to take systemic

 estrogen can use local estrogen by itself.
 Vaginal estrogen comes in